More than 60 California liberal groups call on Feinstein to resign

 A coalition of more than 60 progressive grassroots groups claiming to represent more than 100,000 Californians sent a letter to Sen. Dianne Feinstein (D-Calif.) asking her to resign.

-The coalition, which includes progressive groups from around the state, argue Feinstein’s extended absence from the state has held up President Biden’s agenda in the Senate.
+The coalition, which includes progressive groups from around the state, argue Feinstein’s extended absence from the Senate has held up President Biden’s agenda in the chamber.

 “Complications from your illness threaten [your] storied legacy.
 Your absences hobble the elected Democratic Senate majority from doing the work of the people of California and our nation,” the groups wrote.